maxsw02/lammps/doc/src/bond_hybrid.rst

 info.

-Unlike other bond styles, the hybrid bond style does not store bond coefficient info for individual sub-styles in :doc:`binary restart files
-<restart>` or :doc:`data files <write_data>`.
-Thus when restarting a
-simulation, you need to re-specify the bond_coeff commands.
+Unlike other bond styles, the hybrid bond style does not store bond coefficient info for individual sub-styles in a :doc:`binary restart files <restart>`.
+Thus when restarting a simulation from a restart file, you need to re-specify bond_coeff commands.

 Related commands
 """"""""""""""""